cctina516/fruit-gallery/README.md

 ## How to view

-This project is deploying on heroku.
+This project is deploying on Heroku.
 Click [https://fruit-gallery.herokuapp.com/](https://fruit-gallery.herokuapp.com/) to see the project.
+It will take up to a few seconds for the pictures to show.

 ## Set up locally